 General Requirements.
-The prescribed course of study leading to the degree of Master of Theology (Th.M.) requires four years or eight semesters of resident work with a minimum total of 130 semester hours.
+The prescribed course of study leading to the degree of Master of Theology (Th.M.) requires four years or eight semesters of resident work.
+Candidates in the four-year course shall have completed all required courses totalling a minimum of 130 hours with a minimum of 200 grade points, and shall have completed in every respect the requirements pertaining to the thesis along with any extra requirements that might have been assigned.
 Included in the total are 120 semester hours of prescribed studies, and 10 semester hours of electives.
 When extension of time is granted to a student for the completion of his seminary work, that is, when he is allowed five years rather than four, he is required to do a minimum of six hours extra work.
 All fourth-year courses, required and elective, shall be on graduate school level in so far as is practicable.